If America collapses or catastrophic disaster strikes, what is the best survival gear to have on hand?

 A synthetic bag can keep a person warm in cold temperatures as well, but there's a drawback -- they weigh more, sometimes a few pounds more.
-If weight isn't an issue (you plan to travel by horse or ATV for example or can easily handle a few extra pounds in your backpack), then go with a synthetic bag like this Goretex modular system.
+If you don't mind a couple extra pounds, then go with a synthetic bag like this Goretex modular system.

-Survival Power: I give this product a 9 (it's highly likely to do the job and to do the job well -- but only to -10 degrees -- you'll have to wear additional layers and craft additional insulation around your bag if temperatures drop below negative 10).
+Survival Power: A military Goretex sleeping bag system can do a good job at keeping you warm -- but only to negative 10 degrees Fahrenheit -- you'll have to wear additional layers and craft additional insulation if temperatures drop below negative 10.

 Need to stitch something up in the field?
 This heavy duty sewing needle (called an awl) makes stitching things together like tarp, leather, torn clothing, and even shoes that have split possible.
 Along with heavy duty thread that means that you can extend the life of essential survival gear that breaks or tears on you with repeat use.